cyberofficial/Gaijin-Creators-Extension/README.md

 ### Google Chrome

+1. [Install from the Chrome Web Store](https://chrome.google.com/webstore/detail/gaijin-content-creators-d/gpogdmpopibagcdlgbomfbbnjjfmmmnf?hl=en&authuser=0) or load the extension locally:
-1. Download the extension files from the repository or [install from the Chrome Web Store](https://chrome.google.com/webstore/detail/gaijin-content-creators-d/gpogdmpopibagcdlgbomfbbnjjfmmmnf?hl=en&authuser=0).
+    1. Download the extension files from the repository.
+    2. Open the Chrome browser, and navigate to `chrome://extensions`.
+    3. Enable "Developer mode" by toggling the switch in the top right corner.
+    4. Click "Load unpacked" and select the folder containing the extension files.

 ### Firefox

+1. [Install from Firefox Add-ons](https://addons.mozilla.org/en-US/firefox/addon/gaijin-cc-store-button/) or load the extension locally:
     1. Download the extension files from the repository.
     2. Open the Firefox browser, and navigate to `about:debugging`.
     3. Click "This Firefox" and then "Load Temporary Add-on".
-4. Select the `manifest.json` file within the folder containing the extension files inside the `firefox_builds` foldeer.
+    4. Select the `manifest.json` file within the folder containing the extension files inside the `firefox_builds` folder.

 ### Microsoft Edge